5 Free Ways to Upgrade Your Next Camping Trip | Backpacker's Pantry

 While some outdoor enthusiasts spend a fortune on high-end camping gear, others prefer to enhance the experience with their own personal touches.
 If you're eagerly awaiting an upcoming camping trip, you can start the fun early with these free do-it-yourself projects.

 Waterproof your matches.
 There's nothing worse than waking up on a cold, wet morning to discover you can't make a fire.
 Fortunately, you can insure against this by making your very own waterproof matches.
 Simply roll up a wooden stick in one layer of toilet paper.
-Then, dip the entire thing in melted wax, using tweezers.
+Then, using tweezers, dip the entire thing in melted wax.
 When you need to start a fire, scratch the wax from the match top, and you will be warm and dry in no time.

 Craft some lightweight paper soap.
 Backpack space is at a premium when you're hiking unforgiving trails.
-In turn, you can't always stockpile a lot of non-necessities.
+In turn, you can't always afford to pack a lot of nonessentials.
 By making your own lightweight paper soap, you can enjoy a quick, refreshing wash when you're roughing it.
 Just place a sheet of paper on a cookie sheet and saturate it with liquid body wash.
 Then, clip the paper to hangers and let it dry overnight.
 The next morning, you can slice the paper soap into small, lightweight strips that will take up very little space in your camping gear.

 Make a TP dispenser.
 When nature calls, you don't want to be fumbling around with wet toilet paper.
 You can make an effective toilet paper holder out of a plastic coffee can.
 Start by poking a hole in the top and bottom.
 Thread some string through both holes and tie knots in the ends, so they won't slip through.
 Before hanging the water-proof dispenser to a tree branch, cut a slit, so you can feed toilet paper through.